DecisionTreeTechnology/avatar-demo/DEPLOYMENT_READY.md

-# 🚀 Avatar Demo - Production Ready!
+# 🚀 Avatar Demo - Deployment Ready

-## ✅ Deployment Status: READY
+## ✅ Project Status: **PRODUCTION READY**

+This avatar demo project has been successfully developed, tested, and prepared for deployment with comprehensive features and bulletproof microphone state management.

 The Avatar Demo application has been successfully cleaned up and prepared for production deployment.